Kansas Junior Golf Scholarship

 - College/university which the Applicant plans to attend or does attend.

 - Official high school transcript(s) including ACT or SAT composite scores (if currently enrolled in an accredited college/university that school's official transcripts must be sent.
+"Official” transcripts must be ordered from educational institutions and are directly mailed by the educational institution to the KWGA Memorial Scholarship Committee Chair.

 - Verification of participation in high school or junior golf program.